kevinchunyu/washington_cellular_towers/README.md

 -   Try to add on a feature of the leaflet which we have not discussed in class.
 The new features can be found on [the plugin page](https://leafletjs.com/plugins.html) of the leafet. **(5 points)**

+## Acknowledgement

+[1] This lab was originally designed in the context of Oregon.
+I appreciate Kevin Ko's assistance in upgrading the lab material.

 ## Reference

 [1] Map Symbolization <http://duspviz.mit.edu/web-map-workshop/map-symbolization/>